-Snowy Hydro is the fourth largest retailer in the NEM through two award-winning retail energy companies - Red Energy and Lumo Energy.
+Snowy Hydro is the fourth largest retailer in the NEM through two award-winning retail energy companies -Red Energy and Lumo Energy.
 We bring competitive tension to the NEM which helps achieve the best price outcomes for consumers.
-Our retail businesses have more than 1.1 million customer accounts in the NEM including households, Small to Medium Enterprises (SMEs) and Commercial and Industrial customers (C&I) across Victoria, New South Wales, South Australia and Queensland.
+Our retail businesses have 1.16 million customer accounts in the NEM including households, Small to Medium Enterprises (SMEs) and Commercial and Industrial customers (C&I) across Victoria, NSW, South Australia and Queensland.
 Snowy Hydro also operates the utilities connection business, Direct Connect.